goombalab/goombalab.github.io/_posts/2024-05-31-mamba-2-model.md

 ## The SSD Model

-The main point of the Mamba-2 paper is what we call **structured state space duality** (SSD), which refers to both
+The main point of the Mamba-2 paper is what we call **structured state space duality** (SSD), which refers to several things:
-1. a specific model, or more precisely a standalone layer like an SSM or attention that can be incorporated into deep neural networks.
+1. The **SSD model** refers to a specific standalone layer, like attention or an SSM, that can be incorporated into deep neural networks
-2. a general framework for reasoning about this model (and beyond).
+2. The **SSD framework** is a general framework for reasoning about this model (and many more theoretical connections)
+3. The **SSD algorithm** is an algorithm for computing SSD layers much more efficiently than previous SSMs

 The main "state space dual model" itself really isn't so scary!
 In this first part of a series of blog posts, we'll provide a self-contained description of the SSD layer (and Mamba-2) in isolation and how it compares to related models, particularly Mamba-1.

-In [the next part], we'll describe the general framework and theoretical connections, which aren't necessary to actually use Mamba-2.
+In the next parts of this series, we'll describe the general framework and theoretical connections, which aren't necessary to actually use Mamba-2.

 ### The Linear (SSM) Mode